Updated January 2021

 Keeping the public in the dark about how animals are treated is not only irresponsible—it’s also likely unconstitutional.
 Preventing journalists and animal advocates from exposing animal abuse restricts freedom of expression, one of the most important human rights in Canada.

-Courts in Idaho, Wyoming, Utah, and Iowa, and Kansas have found ag gag laws to be unconstitutional violations of the right to free speech.
+Courts in Idaho, Wyoming, Utah, and Iowa, North Carolina, and Kansas have found ag gag laws to be unconstitutional violations of the right to free speech.
 These courts have recognized the public interest in individuals and organizations exercising their free speech rights to expose animal suffering and provide information to the public about important animal welfare and food safety issues.

 Which Canadian provinces have ag gag laws?

 Ontario’s ag gag law restricts the public’s right to peacefully gather on public property and document illegal cruelty in transport trucks by making it an offence to “interact” with an animal en route to slaughter, even on public roadways.
 This section appears directly targeted at peaceful animal advocates who bear witness outside slaughterhouses, and alert authorities when they see animals suffering inside trucks shipping them to slaughter.
-Footage gathered by members of the Animal Save Movement from inside slaughter trucks has shown illegal conditions, including sick, bleeding, and injured animals, animals suffering from heat exhaustion and frostbite, and overcrowding.
+Footage gathered by members of the Animal Save Movement from inside slaughter trucks has shown illegal conditions, including sick, bleeding, dead, and injured animals, animals suffering from heat exhaustion and extreme cold, and overcrowding.

 In December 2019, 11 people entered a pig farm in Saint-Hyacinthe, Quebec.
 The footage they livestreamed from inside the barn was difficult to watch.
 It showed pigs mired in muck and filth, and mother pigs confined in crates so small that they cannot even turn around.
 But instead of considering action to improve conditions for farmed animals, Quebec has instead created a committee to examine how to prevent trespassing on farms.
 Animal agriculture industry representatives have urged the Quebec government to follow the lead of Ontario by introducing similar ag gag legislation.